square/grange-server/README.md

 * Read-only serving of cluster YAML files on disk.
 * `-parse` option to dry-run parse source files and not start the server.
-* Reloads configuration file in response to HUP signal (allows dynamic log level).
+* Reloads configuration file in response to HUP signal.
+Allows dynamic log level and cluster changes.